hjmmc/WebGyroForCemuhook/README.md

 Use web ondevicemotion event data provided to cemuhook.

-added accelation data by me.
+added acceleration data by me.

 You can use original version by hjmmc.